Matt-Eva/freecreate-backend/query_docs.md

     - Set a "needs update" field too.
     - run a daily job that queries for all pieces that "need an update", and updates their corresponding values in the database.
 Prevents such massive write overhead to the database.
     - Set param for the preceding day too, to make sure it only processes updates from the previous day, rather than having to process updates that may be continuing.
-    - Minimizes write-operations to indexed fields, making overall write intensity to database easier
+    - Minimizes write-operations to indexed fields, making overall write intensity to database easier.